-Blythe Masters is CEO of Digital Asset, a New York-headquartered financial technology company that builds tools for wholesale financial service providers using distributed ledger technology.
-She is also Chair of the Governing Board of the Linux Foundation’s open source Hyperledger Project, member of the International Advisory Board of Santander Group, and Advisory Board Member of the US Chamber of Digital Commerce.
+Blythe Masters is a financial services and technology innovator.
+She is the former CEO of Digital Asset, the New York-headquartered blockchain fintech start-up.
+She is also Chair Emeritus of the Governing Board of the Linux Foundation’s open source Hyperledger Project, member of the International Advisory Board of Santander Group, Board Member of OpenBank, and Advisory Board Member of the US Chamber of Digital Commerce.

 Blythe was previously a senior executive at J.P.
-Morgan.
-After 27 years there, she left J.P.
-Morgan following the successful sale of the bank’s physical commodities business, which she built between 2007 and 2014.
-From 2012, she was also responsible for Corporate & Investment Bank Regulatory Affairs.
-She was a member of the Corporate & Investment Bank Operating Committee and previously the firm’s Executive Committee.
-From 2004 to 2007, she was CFO of the Investment Bank.
-Earlier positions included Head of Global Credit Portfolio and Credit Policy and Strategy, Head of North American Structured Credit Products, co-Head of Asset Backed Securitization and Head of Global Credit Derivatives Marketing.
+Morgan which she left in 2014 following the successful sale of the bank’s physical commodities business, which she built.
+She was a member of the firm’s Executive Committee and the Corporate & Investment Bank Operating Committee and over a 27 year career at the bank held a variety of roles including Head of Global Commodities, Head of Corporate & Investment Bank Regulatory Affairs, CFO of the Investment Bank, Head of Global Credit Portfolio and Credit Policy and Strategy, Head of North American Structured Credit Products, co-Head of Asset Backed Securitization, and Head of Global Credit Derivatives Marketing.

 Blythe has a B.A. in economics from Trinity College, Cambridge.
-She has one daughter, is an avid equestrian, and lives in New York.
+She has one daughter, is an avid equestrian, and lives in Florida and New Jersey.

 Photo by Pierce Harman Photography